-Encanto Vista Historic District boundaries are roughly Windsor Avenue, Encanto Boulevard, 7th and 8th Avenues.
-Encanto Vista is among the smaller historical neighborhoods in Phoenix with about 80 homes shoehorned between 7th Avenue and the Encanto Golf Course.
+Homes in Encanto Vista Historic District are bounded by roughly Windsor Avenue, Encanto Boulevard, 7th and 8th Avenues.

 Encanto Vista Historic District is west of 7th Avenue and just south of Thomas Road and is only one block wide and six blocks long with 68 lovely homes.
 Also, many of the original owners in this neighborhood owned their own businesses or sold real estate in the early 1950’s.

 Even thought Encanto Vista isn’t very large, it has some powerhouse neighboring districts very close.
 Encanto Palmcroft Historic District is just south of Encanto Boulevard.
 Then, there’s Encanto Manor Historic District north of Windsor, and, the highly coveted Willo Historic District is on the east side of 7th Avenue.

 Additionally, the Encanto Vista neighborhood is part of an extended historic area in Central Phoenix.
 All of these neighborhoods are just minutes from Downtown Phoenix.